Kindle Unlimited (KU) has one big flaw. It’s the Kindle word count.

 Amazon can terminate your account at any time without giving you any reason why.

-It has over a million ebook titles in Kindle Unlimited, so losing a few hundred doesn’t make a difference to Amazon.
+Amazon has millions of ebook titles in Kindle Unlimited, so losing a few hundred doesn’t matter.

 Scammers clean up